 6 Cruise Into Wedded Bliss

 If you want to float into port and get hitched, Bermuda offers multiple venues near the cruise port terminals.
 For an on-the-sand ceremony, Astwood Cove offers seclusion and dramatic cliffs.
-Or head to the National Museum of Bermuda, where you can wed on the Ramparts of the Keep or amid shipwreck artefacts in the galleries themselves.
+Or, head to the National Museum of Bermuda, where you can wed on the Ramparts of the Keep or amid shipwreck artefacts in the galleries themselves.

 7 Follow a Few Legal Steps

-Fortunately, they’re simple.
+It's pretty easy to get your ducks in a row, legally speaking, ahead of a wedding in Bermuda.
 First, you’ll need to complete and mail in a notice of intended marriage.
 It’ll net you a wedding license good for three months that you can pick up in person in the registrar’s office in the City of Hamilton.
 See the three steps needed to get married in Bermuda.

 Of course, you’ll also need valid passports to enter the country.
 And if you’re shipping items in for the ceremony or party, you’ll need to fill out customs forms and be sure what you’re sending is allowed.
 See details about passports and customs regulations.